This post may contain affiliate links. Please read my disclosure policy.

 Absolutely!
 If using dried cranberries, reduce the amount in the recipe to just 1 cup.

 There’s no need to refrigerate Cranberry Orange Bread.
 To store the bread, wrap it tightly in plastic wrap or store in a resealable plastic bag at room temperature for up to 3 days.

 This quick bread will stay fresh in the freezer for up to two months.
 To freeze, cool the loaf completely then wrap in plastic wrap and store in a resealable freezer bag.

 One of the things I like most about quick breads is that they freeze well.
 Often I will double my quick bread recipe to make two loaves — one for now and one for later.
-It’s also nice to have an extra loaf in the freezer for last minute sharing with friends.

 - 3/4 cup fresh orange juice

 - 2 tablespoons canola oil

 - 2 cups all-purpose flour + 1 tablespoon

 - 3/4 cup sugar

 - 1 – 2 tablespoons orange juice